 I picked up some bananas for a staff snack during a photo shoot the other week.
 And as I grabbed a bunch at the store, I thought, “Well, if these aren’t eaten, I know where they’ll go.”
 In fact, I counted on them being ignored so they could ripen over the next few days and I could snag them for a loaf of this Marbled-Chocolate Banana Bread from the Cooking Light archives.
 It’s both pretty to look at and pretty darned good to eat.

 It’s a recipe I remembered fondly from my days at the magazine, though my approach to it, like so many other things, has evolved over time.
 The original version calls for egg substitute; I now just use real eggs.
 I’ve taken to using ghee in place of regular butter for added richness, the chocolate I use these days is always dark, and I sub a cup of whole-wheat pastry flour for half the all-purpose flour to add a bit of fiber.
 Oh, yeah, and I can’t resist tossing in a handful of chopped walnuts.
 (As part of the evolution of the recipe, I’m calling my version “Chocolate-Marbled Banana Bread.”)

 So a lot has changed.
 And a lot hasn’t.
 The spirit of this banana bread is the same, despite my tweaks.
-And that’s just the way a great recipe should work.
-That’s because a good recipe is, at the very least, a reliable guideline so most readers can achieve a consistent outcome.
+And that’s just the way a solid recipe should work.
+At the very least, it’s a reliable guideline so most readers can achieve a consistent outcome.
 Great recipes — I’m thinking of those written by the likes of Julia Child or Nigel Slater — are also works of literary expression that advance a lively, ongoing conversation.

 But even great recipes aren’t carved in stone.
 Any recipe, even those for baked goods, which do call for a certain precision, leaves room for inspiration and adaptation to the user’s preferences.
 And that’s where cooking really gets fun!